gem5bootcamp/gem5-mmazz/answersNative.md

 The average of algorithm 5 is:  5.522\
 The average of algorithm 6 is:  5.679

-- Question 1: Is more or less the same ass we can see in the data.
+- Question 1: The performance remains more or less the same, as shown in the data provided.
 - Question 2:
-    - a) No, we can see that its almost the same until we reach 16 threads, that the performance drops.
+    - a) : No, the performance remains nearly the same until reaching 16 threads, where it begins to drop.
-    - b) For only one thread the average time for algorithm 6 is 1.38, so the speedup: is on the table
+    - b)With a single thread, the average execution time for Algorithm 6 is 1.38.
+The speedup for 2, 4, 8, and 16 threads is shown in the table provided.

 - Question 3:
-    - a)The most important optimization is adding padding between the result addresses.
-    This is evident in Algorithm 5, where it consistently shows the best performance across all runs.
+    - a) The most significant optimization is adding padding between the result addresses.
+This is evident in Algorithm 5, which consistently achieves the best performance across all runs.
-    - b) The hardware optimization works by ensuring that all threads write to different locations in memory that are on separate cache lines.
-    This approach prevents cache line contention and invalidation, as each thread operates on a distinct cache line, avoiding interference with others.
+    - b) This optimization ensures that all threads write to distinct memory locations on separate cache lines.
+By doing so, it prevents cache line contention and invalidation.
+Each thread operates on its own cache line, avoiding interference and ensuring optimal memory access patterns.